eclipse-hono/hono/site/content/dev-guide/custom_http_adapter.md

 Note that before publishing data to your custom HTTP protocol adapter, you need to start a *consumer* for the tenant you intend to publish data for.
 Otherwise you will not be able to successfully send data.
 For this purpose, you may use the example consumer as described in the [Getting Started]({{< relref "getting-started.md" >}}) guide.

-## Further extend the custom HTTP Protocl Adapter
+## Further extend the custom HTTP Protocol Adapter

 The abstract base class includes additional hooks which you may use to *plug into* the adapter's life cycle: